kbroman/ProgrammingNotes/linux_setup_again.md

         - [check your IP](https://bearsmyip.com/)
         - check for DNS leaks with "Extended test" at [dnsleaktest.com](https://www.dnsleaktest.com/)

+    - **The above didn't work**, but was able to create by hand

+      - getting errors when trying to load from file, or from command line
+      - by hand, e.g. TunnelBear Canada: select OpenVPN, give Gateway as `ca.lazerpenguin.com:443` and Authentication `Password` with email and tunnelbear password, and then `CACertificate.crt` from `~/.tunnelbear_config/openvpn`

 47. To try to avoid continual (but irregular) login problems, we switched from gdm3 to lightdm as the "display manager".
 See the [lightDM wiki](https://wiki.archlinux.org/index.php/LightDM).